EBWiki/EBWiki/docs/SETUP_LOCALLY.md

 This guide will explain the process of setting up a local development environment for EBWiki.
 The guide assumes that you are using a Linux based command line prompt and either a Mac, Windows, or Linux Operating System.
-If you are using a different command line prompt and/or operating system, note that the order and exact nature of the installation and configuration may vary.

 # Table of Contents
 - [Prerequisites](#prerequisites)